thradams/thradams.github.io/clang.md

 }

 ```
-Comparion with C++: There is not constructor here.
+Comparison with C++: There is not constructor here.
 There is no need for exceptions.

 Open question: Should we accept string literals?